Home & Contents FAQs

 We provide cover for carpets under GIO Contents Insurance, but not GIO Home Building Insurance.

-The difference is in whether or not structures and items are attached or not attached to the physical building you are insuring.
-Home Insurance covers your home, garages, carports, outbuildings, gates and fences, along with any permanently attached fixtures like solar panels, walls, ceilings, and floor coverings for loss or damage caused by a range of insured events at your insured address.
+Home Insurance provides cover for your home including garages, carports, outbuildings, fixed swimming pools, sealed driveways, gates and fences, along with any permanently attached fixtures like solar panels, walls, ceilings, and floors caused by a range of insured events at your insured address.

-Whereas, Contents Insurance covers only for the loss or damage to the contents in your home caused by insured events.
-‘Contents’ are household items that you own or are responsible for and use primarily for domestic purposes.
-These include things like furniture, furnishings, clothing, unfixed electrical goods, and appliances.
+Whereas Contents Insurance is for the loss or damage to the contents in your home caused by insured events.
+Contents are household items that you own or are responsible for and use primarily for domestic purposes.
+These include things like furniture, furnishings, clothing, unfixed electrical goods and appliances (not housed in a cabinet), window coverings as well as carpet and rugs.

 Ultimately, the level of cover you choose, and with who, is up to you.
-Comparing Home and Contents Insurance should be based on what you need cover for, like home, contents, combined home and contents, strata, or landlord insurance.
+Comparing Home and Contents Insurance should be based on what you need cover for, like home, contents, personal valuables or landlord insurance.
 To compare Home and Contents Insurance, you can:

-- Check what is automatically covered in each policy you’re considering;
+- Check what cover is automatically included in each policy you’re considering;

 - Review any optional/additional covers available;

-- Compare the quote and what it includes against other quotes you may have received.
+- and Compare the quote and what it includes against other quotes you may have received.

 No. While coverage is included for damage caused by animals - with some limitations and exclusions, as outlined in the Product Disclosure Statement (PDS) - that coverage does not extend to damage caused by animals you own or for which you are responsible.